na-na-hi/renget/archive/chrprompt2.md

 ###Nida
 Q1: What is the best way to prepare grime for consumption?
 Do you have any favorite recipes?
+>Grimeghetti and Grimeballs is a classic, can't go wrong with it!
 Q2: What do you and Pochi do on your time off?
 Any hobbies?
+>Casey is teaching me about this game called Basket Orb lately, Pochi has been hanging out with Clara and Gill a lot, they are singing a lot lately!
 Q3: What is the dumbest thing you have ""borrowed""
+>I stole a balloon once.
+That same day Pochi asked me to go with him to patrol the Free Balloon Festival at Capim Center >:(

 ###Pochi
 Q1: Is Nida still committing crimes?
+>She still commits petty theft from time to time, but nothing serious as far as im aware!
+Im making her help out any Pokemon she steals from, so basically every other day she is doing Community Service :)

 ###Makky
 Q1: It is well known that you love to eat food, but do you have any favorite foods?
 Or is the more the merrier?